Come see the Festival on July 20-21, 2019!

 What Is It?

 The Southern Oregon Kite Festival is a free weekend of family entertainment, with colors and shapes and acrobatics in the sky, music to which the kite fliers choreograph their routines, a demonstration of indoor kite flying, a free kite-making tent for children, and a mixture of vendors supplying different meals and goods.
 World-renowned kite flyers and kite makers are invited to Brookings, Oregon, every year to display their talents.
-Since 1993 the free SOKF has drawn tens of thousands visitors to the Port of Brookings-Harbor on the 3rd weekend of every July.
+Since 1993 the free SOKF has drawn tens of thousands visitors to the Port of Brookings-Harbor on the 3rd full weekend of every July.

 What Makes It Unique?